-Most orthodontists believe that a truly stable treatment outcome is a myth and that maintaining ideal alignment can only be achieved with some kind
+Most orthodontists believe that a truly stable treatment outcome is a myth and that maintaining ideal alignment can only be achieved with some kind of

-number of orthodontists advocate life-long retention.
+of orthodontists advocate life-long retention.

 David Rice is Professor and Head of Orthodontics at the University of Helsinki and Helsinki University Hospital, and Director of the Finnish National Doctoral Programme in Oral Sciences.
 He specialised in orthodontics in the United Kingdom completing his PhD in craniofacial developmental biology in Finland.

 His research is aimed at understanding the aetiology of craniofacial anomalies such as craniosynostosis and cleft lip and palate.
 He has published in some of the top journals including Development, Journal of Clinical Investigation and Human Molecular Genetics.
 His distinctions include both the Houston Research Award and Scholarship from the European Orthodontic Society, the Sulo Toivanen Award (Best PhD Thesis) from the Finnish Cell and Developmental Biology Society, an Honorary Fellowship from the Royal College of Surgeons of Edinburgh, and Research Fellowships from the Wellcome Trust UK and the Medical Research Council UK.
 Professor Rice is Editor of the European Journal of Orthodontics

 Breakthroughs in understanding cleft lip and palate and craniosynostosis: implications for treatment and for orthodontics